 Sexual victimization as reported by adult correctional authorities

-Inmate-on-inmate or youth-on-youth sexual victimization involves sexual contact with a victim without his or her consent or with a victim who cannot consent or refuse.
+Inmate-on-inmate or youth-on-youth sexual victimization involves non-consensual sexual acts or abusive contact with a victim without his or her consent or with a victim who cannot consent or refuse.

-Staff sexual harassment includes repeated verbal statements or comments of a sexual nature to an inmate by staff.
-Such statements include-
+Staff sexual harassment includes repeated verbal comments or gestures of a sexual nature to an inmate by staff.
+Such statements include—

 Other sexual contacts only includes kissing on the lips or another part of the body, looking at private body parts, being shown something sexual, such as pictures or a movie, and engaging in some other sexual act that did not involve touching.